Meet the Staff

 Regional Consultant

-Heather Bridgman has been working in the field of Assistive Technology for more than 20 years.
-She is a rehabilitation engineer and has worked in both the medical and educational environments.
-Her specialties include computer access, augmentative communication, universal design for learning, and online learning.
-Heather has earned a master’s degree in systems engineering with a concentration in rehabilitation as well as a teaching license in the area of high school mathematics.
-Heather has presented at numerous state and regional conferences on a wide variety of assistive technology software, hardware, and market trends.
-She is certified as a RESNA Assistive Technology Professional and teaches AT courses at Ashland University.
+Heather Bridgman MS, ATP, ADS is an Assistive Technology and Accessible Educational Materials Specialist with the AT&AEM Center at OCALI. is a rehabilitation engineer and has worked in both the medical and educational environments.
+Her specialties include computer access, augmentative communication, online learning, and digital accessibility.
+She has a master’s degree in systems engineering with a concentration in rehabilitation as well as a teaching license in high school mathematics.
+She is certified as a RESNA Assistive Technology Professional, an IAAP Accessible Document Specialist, and teaches AT courses at Ashland University.
+Recent projects include supporting ongoing development of SIFTS (Student Inventory for Technology Support) which is an AT feature-matching tool and the online modules known as ATIM (Assistive Technology Internet Modules).
+She is also a co-author of the book, Show Me: A Teacher’s Guide to Video Modeling.

 Contact Information: